kibenwu/kibenwu.github.io/_includes/about/en.md

-**Hey, I’m Wu Liang**, an emotional clown immersed in logical chains.
+**Hey, I’m Kiven Wu**, an emotional clown immersed in logical chains.
 I love coding, reading philosophy, and dreaming about poetry and distant places.

 I’ve been in the game industry for over 15 years, having worked on various projects big and small.
 Yet, I still hold onto my passion for making games.
 That’s why I spend my spare time working on indie projects—one of which is now available on **Steam**!
 Feel free to **add it to your wishlist or purchase it**.
 I’d really appreciate the support!